 - To understand how to make applications for the full range of academic and technical courses.

-A provider wishing to request access should contact Mr G Vigeon, Assistant Headteacher, at [email protected] or via the school switchboard on 01795 475228.
+The school will contact providers to provide these encounters, but any provider wishing to request access should contact Mr G Vigeon, Assistant Headteacher, at [email protected] or via the school switchboard on 01795 475228.

 A number of events, integrated into the school careers programme, may offer providers an opportunity to come into school to speak to students:

 In addition to the above, bespoke sessions can be organised at most times of year through discussions with the school.
+The school welcomes face-to-face and virtual encounters.

 The school will make the main hall, classrooms or private meeting rooms available for discussions between the provider and students, as appropriate to the activity.
 The school will also make available AV and other specialist equipment to support provider presentations.
 This will all be discussed and agreed in advance of the visit with the Careers Leader or a member of their team.
 The school will consider any requests for specialist facilities, such as workshops and science laboratories, subject to risk assessment.